Trump says FBI raided Mar-a-Lago

-(The Hill) – Federal authorities have searched Donald Trump’s home in Florida, with the former president releasing a statement saying Mar A Lago was “raided” by the FBI.
+(The Hill) – The FBI executed a search warrant on former President Trump’s home in Florida on Monday, the ex-president said, lashing out at law enforcement for what he called “political persecution.”

-“My beautiful home Mar A Lago in Palm Beach, Florida is currently under siege, raided and occupied by a large group of FBI agents,” Trump said in a statement.
+“My beautiful home Mar A Lago in Palm Beach, Florida is currently under siege, raided and occupied by a large group of FBI agents,” Trump said in a statement that included a link for donations to his political action committee.

 “After working and cooperating with the relevant government agencies, this unannounced raid at my home was not necessary or appropriate.”

 The remarkable execution of a search warrant at a former president’s home comes as the Justice Department has accelerated its investigation into the Jan.
-6 attack on the Capitol and further examined Trump’s actions to overturn the 2020 election results to remain in power.
+6, 2021, attack on the Capitol and further examined the actions Trump took to overturn the 2020 election results to remain in power.

-It was not immediately clear what was examined during the search, but Trump said the law enforcement officials “even broke into my safe.”
+It was not immediately clear what was examined during the search, nor what the search warrant specified, but Trump said the law enforcement officials “even broke into my safe.”

 The Department of Justice (DOJ) declined to comment.